buddypress/BP-REST/README.md

 Retrieving or updating data is as simple as sending a HTTP request.

 There's no fixed timeline for integration into BuddyPress core at this time, the BP REST API will be available as a feature plugin!

-## Installation

-Drop this directory in and activate it.
-You need at least [WordPress 4.7](https://wordpress.org/download/) to use the plugin.

-## Issue Tracking

-All tickets for the project are being tracked via [GitHub Issues](https://github.com/buddypress/BP-REST/issues).

 ## Get Involved